Lead Containment and Removal

 Overview

 Lead is commonly found in the paint and coatings of older buildings.
-When disturbed, these materials can release hazardous dust and debris that require careful management.
+During renovations, construction, or even minor accidental disturbances, these materials can release hazardous dust and debris.
+Once airborne or displaced, lead particles can settle into surrounding areas, requiring careful management.

-We identify where lead is present, assess the level of risk, and carry out removal or stabilization based on how the area will be used.
+We identify where lead is present, assess the level of risk and potential disturbance, and carry out removal or stabilization based on how the area will be used.

 Inspection & Assessment